 Monthly and Quarterly performance goals and standards are made a part of the contractual agreement between the Grantee and Sub-grantees.
-The Grantee may, based on a review of the progress of Sub-grantee completed units and expenditures, move funds from a non or under-performing Sub-grantee to a Sub-grantee meeting or exceeding their performance goals.
-The Grantee will review the performance of all Sub-grantees on a monthly basis.
+The Grantee may, based on a review of the progress of Sub-grantee completed units and expenditures or units with completed Initial Audits scheduled for construction to begin within one (1) month from Initial Audit, move funds from a non or under-performing Sub-grantee to a Sub-grantee meeting or exceeding their performance goals.
+The Grantee will review the performance of all Sub-grantees on a monthly and quarterly basis.
 Re-allocation of funds will occur as deemed necessary by ADOH should production and expenditure concerns be noticed at any time and when production requests and detail are not promptly provided upon the request of ADOH.
 It is the goal of the Grantee to use this method to ensure annual program funds are expended, thereby reducing or eliminating carry-over and improving overall program performance.
 This step is also implemented to ensure program sustainability and continued funding of the entire AZ WAP.

 ADOH will be working to improve the condition of Sub-grantee vehicles and equipment.
-Working with the Department of Energy and LIHEAP, a plan for this will be under development in the near future.
+Should new Vehicles and/or Equipment be required, WPN 24-6 and the associated Decision Tree shall be followed.

-During this planning period, WAP will be operating under WPN 23-2, PY23 Grantee Allocations, issued February 3.2023.
+During this planning period, WAP will be operating under WPN 23-2, PY24 Grantee Allocations have yet to be issued.
+As of 3.11.2024, the FY 24 Funding Allocations have not been released from DOE.
+This Plan will be update upon issuance of revised guidance.